myfsuhail/stock_market_automation/snowflake_to_dbt.md

 ## Limitations
 While the converter reduces manual effort, it has some limitations:
-1. **Token Limit**: Inputs exceeding 10,000 tokens—or approximately 15,000 characters—may result in incomplete or failed outputs.
-Developers are encouraged to break large SQL scripts into smaller pieces before using the tool.
+1. **Token Limit**: Inputs exceeding 10,000 tokens or approximately more than 15,000 characters—may result in incomplete or failed outputs.
+Developers are encouraged to break large SQL scripts into concise SQLs (or) smaller pieces before using the tool.
 2. **Input Relevance**: The tool works best when SQL statements are logically connected.
-Including loosely related or unrelated SQL in a batch may confuse the model and generate inaccurate results.
+Including loosely related or unrelated SQL in a batch can generate inaccurate results.
-3. **Developer Judgment Needed**: The tool requires developers to make key design decisions, such as selecting the materialization type or identifying primary keys for deduplication.
+3. **Developer Judgement Needed**: The tool requires developers to make key design decisions, such as selecting the materialization type or identifying primary keys for deduplication.
 Providing these as hints ensures higher-quality outputs.

 ---

 ## Best Practices
 To optimize results and ensure smooth model generation:
 1. **Group Logically Connected SQL**: Include related SQL statements that are intended to form part of the same dbt model.
 Avoid mixing unrelated queries in one batch.
-2. **Provide Concise Inputs**: Simplify and clean the SQL to reduce complexity and stay within token limits.
+2. **Provide Concise Inputs**: Simplify and clean the SQL to reduce complexity and stay within limits for accurate results.
 3. **Use Design Hints**: Explicitly specify key elements such as materialization type, primary keys, and dependencies to guide the LLM.
 4. **Modularize Complex Logic**: For complex workflows, break down transformations into smaller, manageable models.
 These can later be joined or referenced within dbt.
 5. **Review and Test**: Always review the generated models for correctness and performance before integration into production environments.

 ---

-*Feel free to contribute or submit feedback to improve the Snowflake SQL to dbt Model Converter tool!*